Signs of trouble at Trump rally were evident in minutes before gunman opened fire

 “I think all law enforcement on site did everything that they could, especially the local law enforcement,” Slupe told The Associated Press on Monday.
 “I hope they’re not made a scapegoat, because they did their job to the best of their abilities.”

-Butler Township Manager Tom Knights said the officer lost his grip and was not retreating when he fell 8 feet to the ground.
+Butler Township Manager Tom Knights said the officer lost his grip and was not retreating when he fell 8 feet (2.4 meters) to the ground.

 “He was literally dangling from the edge of a building and took the defensive position he needed to at that time.
 He couldn’t hold himself up,” Knights said.